ioBroker/ioBroker.admin/src-rx/src/components/JsonConfigComponent/SCHEMA.md

 - `default` - default value
 - `defaultFunc` - JS function to calculate default value
 - `placeholder` - placeholder (for text control)
+- `noTranslation` - do not translate selects or other options (not for help, label or placeholder)
 - `confirm`
    - `condition` - JS function: true show confirm dialog
    - `text` - text of confirmation dialog